 Easy.
 Start by adding a little more fun into our current family traditions

 I always buy my son Christmas PJs he opens on Christmas Eve.
-Now just keeping it real, I mostly started this because I didn’t want our Christmas morning photos to be jacked up by too short pants and Winnie the Pooh t-shirts.
+Now just keeping it real, I mostly started this because I didn’t want our Christmas morning photos to be jacked up by too-short pants and Winnie the Pooh length t-shirts.
 I could call this a tradition, but my son is never excited about opening pajamas.

 This year I’m going to snag the idea from The Best Ideas for Kids.com to give him a Christmas box.
 I’m pretty sure he’d be more excited about opening this treasure chest of small goodies rather than just the dreaded clothing box.
 And when I say small, I do mean small–we are doing the 12 days of Chrismas so I won’t get carried away to make sure I don’t destroy my budget.

 How do you build family tradition?